 Documented new major cardiac arrhythmia (including atrial and ventricular arrhythmias)

-Use of any medications included in the RECOVERY trial protocol (including drugs in the same class)
+Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or remdesivir.

 This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.